 First Things First

-The burning question that professionals of all stripes are asking themselves is “Can AI do my job better than I can and will it make my role obsolete?”.
+The burning question that professionals of all stripes are asking themselves is, “Can AI do my job better than I can, and will it make my role obsolete?”.
 Insurance agents are not immune to this line of thinking, but thankfully it is unreasonable to assume that machines will eliminate the need for human agents.
-Most consumers are not experts on the different types of coverages available and defer to the expertise of an insurance agent when navigating the buying process.
+Most consumers are not experts on the different types of coverage available and defer to the expertise of an insurance agent when navigating the buying process.
 While AI tools such as ChatGPT do a great job scouring the internet and organizing information to answer a question, purchasing insurance requires trust, and consumers trust that their agent is qualified and capable of advising them on their potential risks and securing the right coverage for their needs.
 That level of trust is not easily transferable to an artificial machine (do you prefer

 navigating an automated customer service menu or speaking with a live person?), especially considering the nuance required to properly advise and service a client.
 As such, it is highly unlikely that consumers would ever prefer their risk profile to be assessed and managed by a programmable machine instead of a real person.